jacobshaw41/jacob-shaw.github.io/_posts/2020-11-Reimagining-Research.md

 ### 6. Identify the variables and treatments that would provide information about your question.
 Explain your choice of treatments.**

 We still need to know the number of ants in every colony are.
 The independent variable is the number of ants in the colony.
 The dependent variable is the amount of time it takes for the ants to perform the same task.
 In are two groups: the control and the experimental group.
 The control would be given food in the normal way ants get their food—in order to get this food, the ants only need to walk to the food and carry it back to their colony.
-The experimental group would be given a relatively complex task that prevents them from reaching their food (like a barricade and/or flamethrower).
+The experimental group would be given a relatively simple task that prevents them from reaching their food (like a barricade and/or flamethrower).
 We need the control group to have no task because it gives us a measure of how long it "normally" takes a particular number of ants to work together to get food.
 This is what the experimental group is compared to.
 This helps to isolate the variable of their time—by comparing the experimental group's time to that of a control group, we can see, by proportion, how the number of ants helped to solve the task (as opposed to just pick up food).

 ### 7. Identify the treatment groups, and how each subject would be assigned to a group.**